AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

-Project Title: Fine-Tuning Deep Learning Models for Diabetic Retinopathy Detection
+Project Title:

+  Transfer Learning for Medical Image Classification

+Motivation:

+  In medical imaging, obtaining large, labeled datasets is often challenging due to privacy concerns, high annotation costs, and limited availability of expert knowledge.
+To effectively learn and boost performance on these smaller datasets we leverage transfer learning techniques which consist of models that are trained on huge amounts of data.

-Project Overview
+Project Overview:

   This repository contains all the necessary files, results, and scripts for the project to improve diabetic retinopathy detection using fine-tuned deep learning models.
 The project explores transfer learning techniques applied to medical imaging datasets.

 Repository Structure